Alex-v2004/Alex-v2004/README.md

 ### 🚀 About Me

 I am an **M.Sc.
 Data Science** student specializing in the end-to-end lifecycle of Machine Learning.
-My focus is not just on building high-accuracy models, but on **deploying** them into production environments where they can provide real-time value.
+My focus is not just on building high-accuracy models, but on **deploying** them into production environments.

-- 🔭 **Current Focus:** Optimizing model inference and creating interactive ML Dashboards.
+- 🔭 **Focus:** Optimizing model inference and creating interactive ML Dashboards.
 - 🌱 **Learning:** Dockerized ML environments and Cloud-native Model Serving.
-- 💬 **Ask me about:** Model Deployment, Predictive Analytics, and Python.
+- 💬 **Expertise:** Python (ML/DL), SQL, and React.js.

 ---